Tidal force: Size and distance

 The tidal force corresponds to the difference in Y between two points on the graph, with one point on the near side of the body, and the other point on the far side.
 The tidal force becomes larger, when the two points are either farther apart, or when they are more to the left on the graph, meaning closer to the attracting body.

-For example, the Moon produces a greater tidal force on the Earth than the Sun, even though the Sun exerts a greater gravitational attraction on the Earth than the Moon, because the gradient is less.
+For example, even though the Sun has a stronger overall gravitational pull on Earth, the Moon creates a larger tidal bulge because the Moon is closer.
+This difference is due to the way gravity weakens with distance: the Moon's closer proximity creates a steeper decline in its gravitational pull as you move across Earth (compared to the Sun's very gradual decline from its vast distance).
+This steeper gradient in the Moon's pull results in a larger difference in force between the near and far sides of Earth, which is what creates the bigger tidal bulge.

 Gravitational attraction is inversely proportional to the square of the distance from the source.
 The attraction will be stronger on the side of a body facing the source, and weaker on the side away from the source.
 The tidal force is proportional to the difference.

 Sun, Earth, and Moon

-As expected, the table below shows that the distance from the Moon to the Earth, is the same as the distance from the Earth to the Moon.
-The Earth is 81 times more massive than the Moon but has roughly 4 times its radius.
-As a result, at the same distance, the tidal force of the Earth at the surface of the Moon is about 20 times stronger than that of the Moon at the Earth's surface.
+The Sun is about 20 million times the Moon's mass, and acts on the Earth over a distance about 400 times larger than that of the Moon.
+Because of the cubic dependence on distance, this results in the solar tidal force on the Earth being about half that of the lunar tidal force.